sannonaragao/HiperBoot/README.md

 public interface BookRepository extends HiperBootRepository<Book, Long> {
 }
 ```
+---

-## Overview
+## Overview of Capabilities

 HiperBoot enhances the capability of Spring Data JPA by extending the JpaRepository interface.
-It adds additional query methods and mechanisms, making it easier to work with complex queries in a more streamlined and efficient manner.
+It adds additional query methods and mechanisms, making it easier to work with queries in a more streamlined and efficient manner.

 Enables efficient data filtering by converting JSON objects into a Map structure for query criteria.
 Each JSON key-value pair represents a field and its filter condition in your entity classes.

 For instance, in the JSON:
 ```json
 {
   "author": {